Available with Spatial Analyst license.

 - It multiplies the cell resolution of the input raster by the factor specified by the cell factor parameter.
 The resulting value corresponds to the cell resolution of the output raster.

-- It maps the spatial extent of the output cells onto the input raster.
+- It maps the spatial extent of the output cells onto the input raster, starting from the lower left corner.

 - It identifies the cells on which to perform the aggregation calculations.
 Cell locations from the input raster that fall within the extent of an output cell are included in the calculations for determining that cell's output value.